 About CODE_n: CODE_n is a leading cross-industry innovation hub.
 Supporting a self-determined and sustainable approach to digital pioneering, the team accelerates businesses and guides them into the future.

-Self-driving cars and car sharing promise to save our overloaded major cities from collapse.
+Self-driving cars and car sharing promise to save our overloaded major cities from collapse if we are considering the future of logistics and mobility.
 The switch to electric cars supports a way out of high CO2 pollution.
 Ever stricter regulations are forcing the industry to find new solutions.
 Tesla is putting more and more pressure on existing players with its innovations.
 And consumers are also changing their ways!
 Owning your own car is now no longer a reflection of your self-image.
 The times in which the car was very important as a status symbol are gone, especially for the younger generation.

 Back to the year 2036.
 Which startups are working on the beginnings of the future vision described?
 Faraday Future, Anki, Bestmil – in case these names are unfamiliar to you, take a look at the “Back to the Future of Connected Mobility” talk by Bernd Gill (Head of Service Innovation) and Ulrich Pfeiffer (Director and Regional Chief Technologist) from HPE.
 Both provided a remarkable overview of future opportunities at the new.New Festival 2016.